Scyks/Excellence/README.md

 | 10000  / 20       | 33.25 MB   | ~ 19  seconds  | 1 MB      |
 | 50000  / 20       | 164.25 MB  | ~ 200 seconds  | 5.1 MB    |

+The filesize against PHPExcel is a little bit higher, but i know how to fix this.
+Currently i don't use string reference method in Excel.
+I will add this in further development.

+Maybe there is a way to speed it up more then this.
+I'm not happy about current implementation of generation XML files.
+I will refactor this.

 ### PHPExcel library

 | Lines / Columns   | PHP Memory | Execution Time | Filesize  |